kiphenglim/fa21-cs124/docs/design.md

 + mark an item as completed by selecting the checkbox next to it
 + show all items by default
-    + users can toggle the "Show Uncompleted Tasks" slider to hide all completed tasks, then toggle again to show all tasks
++ users can toggle the "Hide Completed Tasks" slider to hide all completed tasks, then toggle again to show all tasks
 + aligned the "Add Item" button with the tasks
-+ positioned the "Show Uncompleted Tasks" and
++ positioned the "Hide Completed Tasks" and
 "Delete Completed Tasks" buttons at the bottom of the app, to show the difference between them and the other items
 + added an alert popup when the user selects "Delete Completed Tasks" to warn user that deletion is irreversible
-+ displays the "Show Uncompleted Tasks" and "Delete Completed Tasks" options only when there are completed items, avoiding clutter
++ displays the "Hide Completed Tasks" and "Delete Completed Tasks" options only when there are completed items, avoiding clutter
 + use select buttons for priority selection, does not allow